lcharleslaing/create-sveltekit-pwa/README.md

 ## Todo's after CLI install

  1. Update ```Manifest.json``` fields accordingly.
+ 2. Open ```app.html``` and confirm the addition by deleting whatever needs deleting.
- 2. Build your app in the terminal ```npm run build```
+ 3. Build your app in the terminal ```npm run build```
- 3. Preview your app in the terminal ```npm run preview``` Should Give you a prompt to Install App
+ 4. Preview your app in the terminal ```npm run preview``` Should Give you a prompt to Install App
- 4. Run your app in the terminal ```npm run dev``` and continue you development.
+ 5. Run your app in the terminal ```npm run dev``` and continue you development.
- 5. Enjoy the creating and if you have any issues, visit my github repo and create an issue.
+ 6. Enjoy the creating and if you have any issues, visit my github repo and create an issue.

 ## Author